Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 Need help selecting the right stainless steel finish?

-Our team can recommend the right finish, grade, and processing route based on your application, hygiene requirements, and budget.
+Voyage Metal can recommend the right finish, grade, and processing route based on your application, hygiene requirements, appearance needs, and budget.

 Why Surface Finish Affects Corrosion Resistance